South Asia·India·Updated May 3, 2026

 What scams target tourists in Agra?

-The most frequently reported tourist scams in Agra are Tuk-Tuk Commission Detour to Shops, Hotel Redirect Scam, Carpet and Gem Export Investment Scam, with 6 classified as high severity.
+The most frequently reported tourist scams in Agra are Fake Taj Mahal Ticket Website, Tuk-Tuk Commission Detour to Shops, Fake Makrana Marble Souvenirs, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in New Delhi and Jaipur.
+Similar patterns are also documented in Kandy and Kochi.

 Are taxis safe in Agra?